 - provide written material the executives can share with their reporting staff.

-In one of my client organizations, that recently completed this process, the Team Culture and Training Team, a cross-functional group of employees from every level of the organization, asked the executive group to initiate and lead this process.
+In a mid-sized organization, that recently completed this process, the Team Culture and Training Team, a cross-functional group of employees from every level of the organization, asked the executive group to initiate and lead this process.

 Where possible, acting on a desire for change that is percolating from all corners of an organization, is a powerful assurance of success.